 You and/or your family members are still eligible for NH Medicaid and will receive your medical insurance through one of the Managed Care Organizations (MCO) or the Qualified Health Plans (QHP), if you are an NHHPP member.
 If already enrolled in MCO or QHP, then you do not need to do anything.
 If not already enrolled, then you will receive a notice requesting you to select a plan.

 If you are an employer and have questions about the Health Insurance Premium Payment program, please send your inquiries to the following email address: [email protected]

 How will I get paid?

-Co-Pays and Deductibles may be your responsibility if you receive services from a non-Medicaid provider.
+Co-Pays and Deductibles may be your responsibility if you receive services from a non-Medicaid provider, but the provider is in your employer sponsored insurance network.
 If you do not know if your provider takes Medicaid, call them and ask.
 In order to be reimbursed you will need to fill out a form, which is provided at the link below, and show proof of the visit and the amount charged.
 You will receive a check to reimburse you for your co-pays and deductibles.

 If services are received from a Medicaid provider, then you do not have to pay any co-pays or deductibles to the provider.
 Medicaid will directly pay the provider.